Balpreetkaur291/Impact-of-Style-in-Personalization-of-LLM/README.md

 ### **Approach**
 Our approach consists of the following key components:

+### **Pipeline 1: Dense Retrieval Using FAISS**
 1. **Query Variants Generation**
    - The original query is used to generate k variations using an LLM - Gemini Flash 1.5.

 2. **Dense Retrieval & FAISS Indexing**
-   - Retrieves the top m semantically similar documents using FAISS indexing.
+   - The expanded queries are used to retrieve the top m semantically similar documents using FAISS indexing.

-3. **Context Expansion & Headline Generation**
-   - The retrieved top k documents are appended to the query before generating the final headline using an LLM - Flan-T5 Base Model.
+### **Pipeline 2: Style Embedding-Based Retrieval**

-4. **Style Embeddings for Personalization**
+1. **Style Embeddings for Personalization**
-   - Utilizes Wegmann et al. (2022)’s model to extract style embeddings from a user’s profile documents.
+   - Wegmann et al. (2022)’s model is used to extract style embeddings from the user’s past authored documents.
-   - Computes the average embedding to capture overall stylistic tendencies.
+   - The average embedding is computed to capture the user’s overall stylistic tendencies.
    - Ranks retrieved documents based on cosine similarity to the author’s style embedding.

-5. **Hybrid Model for Personalization**
+### **Hybrid Model for Personalization**
+1. **Augmenting Query Context**
    - A union of dense retrieval and style-based ranking is used to generate the final personalized headline.
+   - The top k retrieved documents (from both pipelines) are appended to the original query, enriching the input with additional context.
+   - This union-based ranking helps personalize news headlines without losing contextual accuracy.

+2. **Headline Generation**
+  - The Flan-T5 Base Model generates the final personalized headline, ensuring it aligns with both the retrieved semantic content and the user’s unique writing style.

 ---

 ### **Key Findings**
-✅ **Hybrid approach** (content + style embeddings) achieves the best performance in both ROUGE-1 and ROUGE-L.
+✅ **Hybrid approach** (content + style embeddings) achieves the best performance in both ROUGE-1 score of 0.0985 and ROUGE-L score of 0.0894.
 ✅ **BM25** remains a strong baseline for text retrieval and headline generation.
 ✅ **Dense Search & Style Embeddings alone** perform worse than hybrid models.